corrode/corrode.github.io/content/pro/_index.md

   },
   {
-    "q": "What are the benefits of personal mentoring?", "a": "You will always know exactly what to work on next in order to reach your personal Rust goals.
+    "q": "What are the benefits of personal mentoring?", "a": "You will always know exactly what to work on next to reach your personal Rust goals.
 You'll get immediate, honest feedback on your design decisions and code.
 Another human who went through the same learning process will be there to help you when you get stuck and to celebrate your wins.
 You'll also have accountability and structure to keep you on track.
 All things that are hard to get from books, videos, or AI."
   },
   {
     "q": "Can't I just use AI?",
     "a": "AI is a powerful tool, but it's not a replacement for expertise.
 LLMs happily produce Rust that compiles but overuses trait objects, clones everywhere, escapes the borrow checker, and generally reads like Java with interfaces.
-The engineers who get real leverage out of these tools are the ones who can tell good Rust from slop, design the types and architecture themselves, and steer the AI inside a tight box.
+The engineers who get real value out of these tools are the ones who can tell good Rust from slop, design the types and architecture themselves, and steer the AI inside a tight box.
 That's exactly the skill set we'll build together: domain modeling, type-driven design, idiomatic patterns, and the judgment to know when the AI's suggestion is wrong.
 The goal is for you to remain the pilot, not the passenger."
   },
   {
     "q": "How long does it take to become proficient?", "a": "It depends on what you define as proficient and your personal goals, but most students feel confident shipping their first production Rust code in a few months with weekly sessions.
-But remember, mastery is a journey, and I'll support you as long as you need to reach your goals."
+But remember, mastery takes time, and I'll support you as long as you need to reach your goals."
   },
   {
     "q": "What does a session look like?",